 - Reflection

-4. Leverage Identity-Based Marketing
+4. Leverage Identity-Driven Marketing Through Map Pack Hero

 Hunters don’t buy tools.